 Professor G. A. Smith says, "A Syrian or an Arabian pasture is very different from the narrow meadows and fenced hillsides with which we are familiar.
-It is vast, and often virtually boundless...
-The greater part of it is desert...
+It is vast, and often virtually boundless.
+It has to be so, for by far the greater part of it is desert--that is, land not absolutely barren, but refreshed by rain for only a few months, and through the rest of the year abandoned to the pitiless sun that sucks all life out of the soil.
 The landscape the Psalmist saw seemed to him to reflect the mingled wildness and beauty of his own life.
-To him human life was just this wilderness of terrible contrasts, where the light is so bright, but the shadows the darker and more treacherous; where the pasture is rich, but scattered in the wrinkles of vast deserts; where the paths are illusive, yet man's passion flies swift..."
+To him human life was just this wilderness of terrible contrasts, where the light is so bright, but the shadows the darker and more treacherous; where the pasture is rich, but scattered in the wrinkles of vast deserts; where the paths are illusive, vet man's passion flies swift and straight to its revenge; where all is separation and disorder, yet law sweeps inexorable, and a man is hunted down to death by his bloodguilti-

-More and more as "New Creatures" we are learning to appreciate the barrenness of hopes worldly and ambitions knowledge.
-And more and more we should be giving heed to the leadings of the "Good Shepherd," who is guiding his flock of "New Creatures" for their spiritual refreshment through the labyrinth of the "present evil world."
+More and more as "New Creatures" we are learning to appreciate the barrenness of worldly hopes and ambitions and knowledge.
+And more and more we should and making melody in their hearts to the Lord, calling upon their souls with all that is within them to praise and laud and magnify His great and holy name, who loved us and bought us with His precious blood, and has called us to joint-heirship with our dear Redeemer.
+Z. '03-413 R3269:6 be giving heed to the leadings of the "Good Shepherd," who is guiding his flock of "New Creatures" for their spiritual refreshment through the labyrinth of the "present evil world."
 Those sheep which keep nearest to the Shepherd secure the fattest and richest experiences and refreshments.
 On the contrary, the sheep which stray looking for pastures green on their own account, or following the voice of false shepherds, are the ones that are likely to become hungry and eat of the poisonous growths and fall into the pitfalls of sin and be devoured by the ravenous beasts of passion and worldliness.
 Happy is the sheep who learns to know the voice of the true Shepherd, and whose faith is such that he follows closely and not afar off!